jlmakes/scrollreveal/README.md

 #### 4.1.
 Order Matters

-It’s important that ScrollReveal be called (as close to) last in your page as possible, so that:
+It’s important that `reveal()` calls be made as close to last in your page as possible, so that:

 - Elements on the page have loaded
 - Any other 3rd party libraries have had a chance to run